 What I find especially objectionable about the above Star Trek examples is that it’s not even about outright piracy (e.g. downloading episodes from The Pirate Bay) but about ownership of the entire idea of Star Trek.
 Doing anything related to any aspect of Star Trek can be considered infringement.
 Star Trek is hardly unique; Nintendo has sent lawyers after Pokémon-themed parties, and plenty more examples.

 What this means is that someone claims “ownership” of part of our culture.
 I don’t think that any person – much less corporation – can lay claim to the ownership of culture, but that is pretty much what they’re doing by laying claim to almost all books, films, and music produced in the last ~70 years.
 If we look back on history then entire eras are defined in large part by their art and culture.
-Future historians will look back to Star Trek and similar contemporary creative works (people are already doing this).
+Future historians will look back to Star Trek and similar contemporary creative works just as we look back to the Iliad or Beowulf.

 Characters—good characters, “real” characters—derive their reality from the person who created them.
 They _are_ the person who created them, refracted through the lens of that writer’s experience, imagination, love, fear, and craft.
 Another writer seeking to duplicate that character might equal—or conceivably surpass–the craft; they can’t touch the essence.